MEN

 International CompetitionYearPlace

+Fernandez is the first figure skater from Spain to win the World title (2015) and to take a medal at an ISU Championship (gold at 2013 Europeans).
+He is also the first Spanish skater to win a medal at the ISU Grand Prix of Figure Skating (silver at Skate Canada 2011) and to qualify for the ISU Grand Prix of Figure Skating Final, where he took bronze in Dec 2011.
 Fernandez is the first man to represent Spain in figure skating at the Olympic Winter Games since 1956 when Dario Villalba competed.
-He is also the first Spanish skater to win a medal at the ISU Grand Prix of Figure Skating (silver at Skate Canada 2011) and to qualify for the ISU Grand Prix of Figure Skating Final, where he took bronze in dec 2011.
 Fernandez switched coaches in spring 2011 and moved to Canada for training.
-Coach Brian Orser is the 1984 and 1988 Olympic silver medallist.
+He released an autobiography in fall 2016.
+Coach Brian Orser is the 1984 and 1988 Olympic silver medalist.

-© copyright by: International Skating Union, Chemin de Primerose 2, CH - 1007 Lausanne
+© copyright by: International Skating Union, Avenue Juste-Olivier 17, CH - 1006 Lausanne